-Youth who will benefit from this project are:
+Youth who will benefit would include:

-- unemployed and not in school
+- Unemployed and not in school

-- looking for work but need assistance in obtaining a job
+- Looking for work but need assistance in obtaining a job

 Through Group Training, Work Prep supports individuals to build the knowledge and skills required to ready them for work and/or education and training programs.
 Our staff will work with you on life and employability skill development, while tailoring activities, guest speakers and certificate training to the specific needs of the group and current labour market needs.